How to Measure Patient Experience: The Top 8 Metrics Every Doctor Should Know

 How is CES calculated?

-The score is then calculated as a percentage of the total number of customers who find your business easy to interact with.
+The score is then calculated as a percentage of the total number of patients who find your business easy to interact with.

 CES Score = (Total sum of responses / Total number of respondents)

-The CES Score ranges from 1 to 7, with a higher score indicating that the customer found the experience to be easier.
+The CES Score ranges from 1 to 7, with a higher score indicating that the patient found the experience to be easier.

 Why is CES important?

-CES provides valuable insights into how easy or difficult it is for customers to complete their goals when interacting with your coaching, consulting, or training business.
-By regularly measuring the CES, coaches, consultants, and trainers can identify areas for improvement and take corrective actions where necessary to improve the customer experience and increase customer loyalty and retention.
+CES provides valuable insights into how easy or difficult it is for patients to complete their goals when interacting with your coaching, consulting, or training business.
+By regularly measuring the CES, coaches, consultants, and trainers can identify areas for improvement and take corrective actions where necessary to improve the patient experience and increase patient loyalty and retention.

 How to improve your CES